Griffin Middle School serves 786 students in grades 6-8.

 Reading/Language Arts Proficiency

-Griffin Middle School's student population of 867 students has stayed relatively flat over five school years.
+Griffin Middle School's student population of 786 students has declined by 12% over five school years.

 Total Classroom Teachers